 Once the chrome file has the edges sharp enough it is now time to remove all file marks left in the edges with the coarse diamond stone in the file guide while still set at the correct angle, when this is complete swap over the coarse diamond file for the fine diamond file and polish the edges.
 Not every one will want polished edges or even care about file marks in the edges, but if you are after speed it is worth spending the time.

 Waxing is a science that is constantly changing, and almost everyone has a different opinion on how to wax correctly.
 I am not going into great detail on how the national team members have their skis waxed, but will attempt to give you some simple instructions for waxing your skis at home.
 Some spray on and rub on waxes are better than no wax at all, but a hot hand ironed wax is still regarded as the best way to wax skis.
-There are 2 main types of wax available Hydrocarbon wax and Fluorocarbon wax.
 Hydrocarbon waxes are priced well and unless you are racing are all you need.
 Different waxes are used depending on variables such as humidity, snow granulation, temperature and the type of snow friction.

 If you are using a temperature adjustable waxing iron, the temperature is correct when set at around 120° C to 150° C. Basically if the iron is smoking when a little wax is covering the base it is considered too hot.
 An iron that is set too high will not only destroy the properties of the wax, but also may damage the base of the skis.

-With the skis at room temperature and with a clean dry base, the waxing iron set to the correct temperature, (if it is adjustable) place the skis in the vice with the base facing upwards, hold the block of hydrocarbon wax that you have selected from the wax chart against the base of the hot iron and move along over the top of the ski so that you put about 1 drip every 50mm, this will not be quite enough but it is far better to put less wax on at first and iron that in, then you will then be able to judge how much more is needed.
+With the skis at room temperature and with a clean dry base, the waxing iron set to the correct temperature, (if it is adjustable) place the skis in the vice with the base facing upwards, hold the block of hydrocarbon wax against the base of the hot iron and move along over the top of the ski so that you put about 1 drip every 50mm, this will not be quite enough but it is far better to put less wax on at first and iron that in, then you will then be able to judge how much more is needed.
 Even if you intend using hi performance waxes you need to start with a hydrocarbon wax first.